Create a generative AI chat app

 5. Ensure that the terminal is open in the labfiles/foundry-chat/python/chat-app folder with the prefix (.venv) to indicate that the Python environment you created is active.

-6. Install the OpenAI SDK package and other required packages by running the following command:
+6. Install the OpenAI SDK, Azure Identity, and other required packages by running the following command:

 7. In the Explorer pane, in the labfiles/foundry-chat/python/chat-app folder, select the .env file to open it.
-Then update the configuration values to include the Project API key and Azure OpenAI Endpoint for your gpt-4.1 model.
+Then update the configuration values to include the Azure OpenAI Endpoint and your gpt-4.1 model deployment.

-Tip: Copy the key and endpoint from the project home page in the Foundry portal, and rename the model deployment if your deployment isn’t named gpt-4.1
+Tip: Copy the Azure OpenAI Endpoint (not the project endpoint!) from the project home page in the Foundry portal, and rename the model deployment if your deployment isn’t named gpt-4.1.

 Save the modified configuration file.